graphql/graphiql/CONTRIBUTING.md

 All active development of this project happens on GitHub.
 We actively welcome your [pull requests](https://help.github.com/articles/creating-a-pull-request).

-## Commit Message Conventions

-Our commit messages are linted by `commitlint` following the angular changelog convention.
-You may end up losing a commit message or two if you don't follow this rule.
-We can add a prompt if people ask for it.
-This was designed for compatibility with various git clients in mind.

-You will need to include a type prefix for all commit messages.
-For example:

-`git commit -m 'fix: fix window undefined error in result viewer'`

 ### Type Prefixes

 [a list of type prefixes](https://github.com/conventional-changelog/commitlint/tree/master/%40commitlint/config-conventional#type-enum)